emmajanedrews/base-template/_posts/2018-02-06-what-are-the-best-plan-practices-and-why-do-they-matter.md

 Another obligation for fiduciary oversight is to pay attention to the fee structure.
 It’s imperative that you’re only paying reasonable fees.
 But, what are reasonable fees?

-The Department of Labor has published yet another helpful guide on this subject, called “Understanding Your Retirement Plan Fees and Expenses.” **I would be happy to get you copies of both of the guides I mentioned today, so feel free to reach out.**&nbsp;
+The Department of Labor has published yet another helpful guide on this subject, called “Understanding Your Retirement Plan Fees and Expenses.” **I would be happy to get you copies of both of the guides I mentioned today, so feel free to reach out.**

 The two points discussed in these guides are really the baselines on which I build my plan practices.
 Ultimately, it’s all about your employees having adequate savings for their retirement needs.